Columbia (personification)

-Columbia is a New Latin toponym, in use since the 1730s with reference to the Thirteen Colonies which formed the United States.
+Columbia is a Neo-Latin toponym, used since the 1730s to refer to the Thirteen Colonies that would form the United States.
 It originated from the name of the Genoese explorer Christopher Columbus and from the Latin ending -ia, common in the Latin names of countries (paralleling Britannia, Gallia, Zealandia, and others).

 History

 Early

-The earliest type of personification of the Americas, seen in European art from the 16th century onwards, reflected the tropical regions in South and Central America from which the earliest European travellers reported back.
-Such images were most often used in sets of female personifications of the Four Continents.
+The earliest type of personification of the Americas, seen in European art from the 16th century onwards, reflected the tropical regions in South and Central America from which the earliest European travelers reported back.
+Such images were most often used in sets of female personifications of the four continents.
 America was depicted as a woman who, like Africa, was only partly dressed, typically in bright feathers, which invariably formed her headdress.
 She often held a parrot, was seated on a caiman or alligator, with a cornucopia.
 Sometimes a severed head was a further attribute, or in prints scenes of cannibalism appeared in the background.

 18th century

 Though versions of this depiction, tending as time went on to soften the rather savage image into an "Indian princess" type, and in churches emphasizing conversion to Christianity, served European artists well enough, by the 18th century they were becoming rejected by settlers in North America, who wanted figures representing themselves rather than the Native Americans they were often in conflict with.

-Massachusetts Chief Justice Samuel Sewall used the name Columbina (not Columbia) for the New World in 1697.
-The name Columbia for America first appeared in 1738 in the weekly publication of the debates of Parliament in Edward Cave's The Gentleman's Magazine.
-Publication of Parliamentary debates was technically illegal, so the debates were issued under the thin disguise of Reports of the Debates of the Senate of Lilliput and fictitious names were used for most individuals and placenames found in the record.
+Massachusetts Chief Justice Samuel Sewall used the name "Columbina" for the New World in 1697.
+The name "Columbia" for America first appeared in 1738 in the weekly publication of the debates of Parliament in Edward Cave's The Gentleman's Magazine.
+Publication of parliamentary debates was technically illegal, so the debates were issued under the thin disguise of Reports of the Debates of the Senate of Lilliput and fictitious names were used for most individuals and place names found in the record.
 Most of these were transparent anagrams or similar distortions of the real names and some few were taken directly from Jonathan Swift's Gulliver's Travels while a few others were classical or neoclassical in style.
 Such were Ierne for Ireland, Iberia for Spain, Noveborac for New York (from Eboracum, the Roman name for York) and Columbia for America—at the time used in the sense of "European colonies in the New World".

-By the time of the Revolution, the name Columbia had lost the comic overtone of its Lilliputian origins and had become established as an alternative, or poetic name for America.
+By the time of the Revolution, the name Columbia had lost the comic overtone of its Lilliputian origins and had become established as an alternative, or poetic, name for America.
 While the name America is necessarily scanned with four syllables, according to 18th-century rules of English versification Columbia was normally scanned with three, which is often more metrically convenient.
 For instance, the name appears in a collection of complimentary poems written by Harvard graduates in 1761 on the occasion of the marriage and coronation of King George III.